 In soft security mode, given the above situation, the Sun Ray server grants the DTU a non-secure session.
 It is now up to the user to decide whether to continue using a non-secure session.

-For more information, please see the man page for utcrypto or "Administration Tool" on page 37.
+For more information, please see the man page for utcrypto.